JTempletoni/Uk-Energy-Modelling/README.md

 # Energy Synthetic Data Pipeline

-I am trying to make a mathematically grounded pipeline for generating synthetic energy commodity market data, built on path signatures, variational autoencoders, and the UK electricity market.(all of this is subject to change as I learn by doing!)
-I also want to try and learn new tools that I investigated while studying but didn't have time to learn.
-Hopefully the synthetic data pipeline can used with different data, e.g. equities, bonds or even sports?
+A mathematically grounded pipeline for generating synthetic energy commodity market data, built on path signatures, variational autoencoders and stochastic control.
+Data sources are the Elexon Insights and Carbon Intensity APIs.
+Downstream applications include stochastic control (gas storage), CVaR portfolio optimisation, and deep hedging.
+Hopefully the synthetic data pipeline can used with different data.
 ## My historic thread

 This project connects three stages of prior work: